nitad54448/yappari-5-1/README.md

 #### Create a model ####

 When you create a model using the  editor, the circuit is not valid unless a flow of current can be calculated (but not a short-circuit).
 Once the circuit is valid, a LED labeled __valid__ will light up on the model panel, indicating that the circuit is ready for use and you can see a list of all the parameters for each element of the circuit.

-_Note : the parameters will be listed only if your model is valid.
+_Note : the parameters will be listed only if your model is valid_.

 To see the experimental data and the simulation you need to select one or several datasets and the calculations will be made based on the model and the values of parameters for each dataset.
 If you select several datasets, the parameters of the first dataset are shown.
 If you modify a parameter while several datasets are selected, that parameters will be changed for all selected datasets.

 Calculations of impedances are made whenever the parameter values are changed... _if the model is valid_ and if you have some data loaded or simulated.
 You can use the wheel of the mouse to evaluate the change in the output impedance with the change in the value of a parameter.